Nadal eyes 10th French Open with injury misery in mind - Capital Sports

 “He’s the best player ever on clay.
 He’s going for his 10th Roland Garros, so it’s something really impressive, something tough.

 “I will have to play my best tennis.
-But again, I did in the past, so we will see what’s gonna happen on Sunday.”
+But again, I did in the past.”

 Comments